 Regent's Ph.D. in Counselor Education & Supervision is designed for currently licensed counselors who are strongly motivated to attain a high level of competency in the field of counseling.
-The doctor of philosophy in counseling program is CACREP accredited and has a prescribed progression of coursework.
+The Doctor of Philosophy in Counselor Education & Supervision is CACREP accredited and has a prescribed progression of coursework.
 An internship and dissertation are required.
 An essential component of the program is its focus on integrating counseling knowledge, skills and strategies with biblical foundations and faith practices.
-You will enjoy a sense of community during three one-week, on-campus residencies as well as through instructional design that has been developed to maximize teambuilding and cooperative identity.
+You will enjoy a sense of community during three one-week, on-campus residencies as well as through instructional design that has been developed to maximize team building and cooperative identity.

 Ph.D. in Counselor Education & Supervision Highlights